DiasDevils/PythonVproject/README.md

 * Technologies used
 * Python Packages used
 * Testing
+* User Testing
+* Development and Existing bugs
-* Deployment and Development( cloning repository / APiS)
+* Deployment and Development
 * Credits
 * Acknowledgements